Miscellaneous Notes, Suggested Equipment and Itinerary

 Make sure you have your passport and it’s easily accessible in the car.
-You will need a current passport or NEXUS card (recommended if you go to Canada as often as some club members).
+You will need a current passport, passport card or NEXUS card.

 Comfortable clothes are strongly suggested.
 The trip is approximately 7 or 8 hours each way depending on traffic.
 On the trip north or the trip south, stopping is a personal thing; but almost guaranteed, you’ll make three stops.

 Be sure to bring a book or other car activities that will not take up large amounts of room.
 Books/music on tape with headphones are cool (or make sure you have a lot of topics to discuss).

 Most people leave early enough in the morning, or really late at night to avoid the Toronto traffic heading north for the weekend on Friday afternoon.
 If you are leaving from Pittsburgh or New Castle, it’s suggested hitting the road close to or before 8 am.
 This puts you at the Peace Bridge/Duty Free at noon and in the Mactier, Ontario area at some time around 3:00 or 3:30 p.m.
 If space is available, some members may actually try to go into camp on Friday (be sure to contact the camp captain first).

 Most people stop in Barrie for the night since there are very few accommodations in the MacTier area.
 However, Bala a very cool little resort town not far from MacTier, is a very nice place to stay with great food at the Moon River Lookout Restaurant.

 Prior to getting to the marina for the trip to Pennsylvania Island, you’ll probably stop in MacTier for food (Foodland), fishing licenses (Wayne’s Hardware), or your alcohol (LCBO).
 They are all right on the way to the marina and within a block of one another.